Naane Varuvean: Plot

-The psychiatrist, Guna, Prabhu, and Sathya travel to Chopda, a North Indian hill town backed by huge acres of lush green forests.
-Sathya only responds when called as Sonu.
+Prabhu, Sathya, the psychiatrist, and Prabhu's friend Guna travel to Chopda, a North Indian hill town backed by huge acres of lush green forests.
 Sathya's mental health eventually starts deteriorating.
 Prabhu takes Sathya to Sonu's school.
 Upon finding Manu, she tries to talk with him, but starts running away in fear.
 She speaks in Marathi and signals in sign language, gaining Manu's trust.
-Sathya promises to save Manu from Kathir, with his uncle Prabhu's help.
-Manu asks Sathya and the others to meet him later that night at his home and cautions them to be careful as Kathir has the knowledge about the forest and has exemplary hunting skills.
+Sathya promises to save Manu from Kathir with his uncle Prabhu's help.
+Manu asks Sathya and the others to meet him later that night at his home and cautions them to be careful.

-Prabhu and Kathir eventually meet up after a long time, where Prabhu confesses that he knows about Kathir's urge to kill and pleads him to leave Manu and tells him that he will not report any of these happenings, to the authorities.
-Kathir vehemently refuses and a desperate Prabhu fights Kathir.
-Prabhu, lacking combat skills is heavily injured by Kathir and is almost killed by him.
+Prabhu and Kathir eventually meet up after a long time, where Prabhu confesses that he knows about Kathir's urge to kill and pleads him to leave Manu and tells him that he will not report anything to the authorities.
+Kathir vehemently refuses, and a desperate Prabhu fights him.
 Possessed by Sonu, Sathya exhibits her archery skills and hurts Kathir to stop him from killing Prabhu.
-Manu threatens Kathir that he will jump down the cliff, if Kathir does not stop.
+Manu threatens Kathir that he will jump down the cliff if Kathir does not stop.
 Prabhu tackles Kathir off the cliff with him, to their death.
 Sonu leaves Sathya as a result.
 Prabhu comes back climbing the cliff top.
-Prabhu claims that everything has been sorted out and that Kathir is dead.
-However, Manu, being confident of Kathir's survival skills, asks Prabhu to feel Kathir's existence, using twin telepathy, to confirm whether he is dead or not, by closing his eyes.
+He claims that everything has been sorted out and that Kathir is dead.
+However, Manu asks Prabhu to feel Kathir's existence, using twin telepathy, to confirm whether he is dead or not, by closing his eyes.

+It is not revealed whether Kathir is dead, alive or has possessed Prabhu.
 When Prabhu suddenly opens his eyes, the screen cuts to black.
-It is not revealed whether Kathir is dead or alive, also it is not shown whether Prabhu gets possessed or not.